AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/mv3-version.md

 ## Where to find our extensions

-The **MV3 version** has replaced our old extension in the [Chrome Web Store](https://chromewebstore.google.com/detail/adguard-adblocker/bgnkhhnnamicmpeenaelnjfhikgbkllg).
+The **MV3 version** will soon replace our old extension in the [Chrome Web Store](https://chromewebstore.google.com/detail/adguard-adblocker/bgnkhhnnamicmpeenaelnjfhikgbkllg).

-The **beta version of MV3** is still available in the [Chrome Web Store](https://chromewebstore.google.com/detail/adguard-adblocker-mv3-exp/apjcbfpjihpedihablmalmbbhjpklbdf).
+The **beta version of MV3** will still be available in the [Chrome Web Store](https://chromewebstore.google.com/detail/adguard-adblocker-mv3-exp/apjcbfpjihpedihablmalmbbhjpklbdf).

-The old beta extension has been renamed to [**AdGuard Ad Blocker MV2**](https://chromewebstore.google.com/detail/adguard-adblocker-beta/gfggjaccafhcbfogfkogggoepomehbjl) and will be supported until Google phases it out.
+The old beta extension will be renamed to [**AdGuard Ad Blocker MV2**](https://chromewebstore.google.com/detail/adguard-adblocker-beta/gfggjaccafhcbfogfkogggoepomehbjl) and will be supported until Google phases it out.

 ## Main changes in features and settings